Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 - Ipamorelin stimulates ghrelin receptors

-Other popular peptides include:
+Other peptides discussed in this context include:

 - BPC-157: Marketed for injury recovery and tissue repair, though with virtually no human safety data